 As such, adding the iconic Doom Slayer to Super Smash Bros.
 Ultimate just makes sense.
 He has varied moves and abilities, allowing the super-fast gameplay to translate well into the all-out brawls of Smash.
 Adding the Doom Slayer wouldn't just be a cool crossover or a neat character like so many other fan wishes: it'd be an outright celebration of gaming history. -Sam Tolbert

-While Kingdom Hearts hasn't seen much time on any Nintendo consoles, it only makes that a game that features Cloud Strife and Sephiroth could feature another of Square Enix's most popular characters: Sora.
+While Kingdom Hearts hasn't seen much time on any Nintendo consoles, it only makes sense that a game that features Cloud Strife and Sephiroth could feature another of Square Enix's most popular characters: Sora.
 Beyond popularity, Sora would be a really well-balanced character.
 He has close-range melee options with an assortment of Keyblades, and ranged options with all the standard Final Fantasy magic, not to mention plenty of options for a Final Smash.

 Personally, I'm partial to the idea of him summoning Donald and Goofy to perform one of their many trinity attacks, but there are definitely plenty of other summons and special attacks that could work.
 He could even summon the flood of Keyblades featured at the end of Kingdom Hearts 3.
 Plus, there are already plenty of cannon options for different looks, from his different world outfits to his drive forms (dibs on Anti Sora!)